 the nervous system allows that intelligence to communicate with itself

 You fall off your rollerblades and break your arm.
 What drugs does the body need to mend the fracture?
-None.
+Buy it now.
 The body heals itself and the mend will be stronger than the original bone.
 You catch the flu.
 What drugs does the body need to overcome the virus?
-None.
+Buy it now.
 Antibiotics only work on bacteria.
 The body mobilizes its own immune system and neutralizes the flu.
 You cut your finger with a knife.
 Does all the blood just drain out?
 What drugs does the body need to make the blood clot and stop flowing out?
-None.
+Buy it now.
 The body contains all the repair materials to heal that cut.

 Examples are many, but it’s always the same idea: 99% of the time, the only way the body recovers